chrismo/bundler_bang/README.md

 ## What If You're Wrong?

 There's a good chance I am.
+Take to the Twitters and give me what for!
 Submit a PR!